-Special activities planned include a craft show, an antique tractor display and a display of mules.
+Special activities planned include an antique tractor display and a display of mules.

 Whether you want to roam the historic farm site or navigate the corn maze at night with flashlights, Steadman Farms is the destination for you.
 We are just a short drive north of Tallapoosa, making it the ideal day trip from Atlanta, Birmingham or Chattanooga.